Chaunchoy/NovaTech/README.md

 ### 1.2.1 Self-Driving Car's Tyre

-Our self-driving car uses LEGO® 32019 rims and LEGO® 86652 tyres for the rear tyre and the front tyres from LEGO® Spike® Medium Azure Integral Tyres .
-These tyres give good grip and stability on different surfaces, while the chassis is strong, light, and easy to change if needed.
-The design also helps keep the car balanced and stable while moving.

-The LEGO® Spike® Medium Azure Integral Tyres were selected as the front tyres of the self-driving car.
+The LEGO® TYRE NORMAL WIDE Ø43,2 X 22 44309 and RIM WIDE W.CROSS 30x20 56145 were selected as the front tyres of the self-driving car.
 Their medium size provides an optimal contact surface with the competition field, reducing slippage while ensuring smooth steering response.
 When paired with the DS-E001D micro servo motor for directional control, these tyres enable precise angular adjustments, which are critical for autonomous navigation tasks.

-We selected the LEGO® 86652 tyres as the rear tyres due to their excellent grip and compatibility with our wheel and axle setup.
+ We selected the LEGO® 44771 tyres and RIM Ø 56 X 34 15038 as the rear tyres due to their excellent grip and compatibility with our wheel and axle setup.
 These tyres offer reliable traction on various surfaces, which is essential for accurate movement and stability during autonomous navigation.
 Their size and tread pattern help maintain balance and reduce slipping, especially when the car is turning or adjusting its path.

 ### 1.2.2 Gear System of Self Driving Car